zhousarah/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-reference-architecture.md

 System-managed sharding is the easiest to configure and manage.
 User-defined sharding or composite sharding is well suited for scenarios where your data and application are geo-distributed or in scenarios where you need to have control over the replication of each shard.

-In the preceding architecture, composite sharding is used to geo-distribute the data and horizontally scale out your application tiers.
+In the preceding architecture, composite sharding is used to geodistribute the data and horizontally scale out your application tiers.
 Composite sharding is a combination of system-managed and user-defined sharding and thus provides the benefit of both methods.
 In the preceding scenario, data is first sharded across multiple shardspaces separated by region.
 Then, the data is further partitioned by using consistent hash across multiple shards in the shardspace.

 Each shardspace contains multiple shardgroups.
 Each shardgroup has multiple shards and is a unit of replication.
 Each shardgroup contains all the data in the shardspace.
-Shardgroups A1 and B1 are primary shardgroups, while shardgroups A2 and B2 are standby.
+Shardgroups A1 and B1 are primary shardgroups, while shardgroups A2 and B2 are standbys.
 You might choose to have individual shards be the unit of replication, rather than a shardgroup.

 In the preceding architecture, a Global Service Manager (GSM)/shard director is deployed in every availability zone for high availability.
 We recommend that you deploy at least one GSM/shard director per data center/region.
 Additionally, an instance of the application server is deployed in every availability zone that contains a shardgroup.
 This setup allows the application to keep the latency between the application server and the database/shardgroup low.
 If a database fails, the application server in the same zone as the standby database can handle requests once the database role transition happens.
 Azure Application Gateway and the shard director keep track of the request and response latency and route requests accordingly.